dzackgarza/qual-wiki/30_Complex Analysis/010_Basics/051 Series Exercises.md

 :::

-:::{.exercise title="Uniform limits of derivatives"}
+:::{.exercise title="Uniform limits of derivatives, term-by-term differentiation"}
 Suppose $f_k: \Omega\to \CC$ is a sequence of differentiable functions converging locally uniformly to $f:\Omega\to \CC$.
 Show that